jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

         else:
             return False

-  the tests still pass, so far so good
+  the tests are still green, so far so good
 * I can also express conditions in a `return statement`_ using `conditional expressions/ternary operators <https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#conditional-expressions>`_

   .. code-block:: python